DhairyaSehgal07/ChatRoom/README.md

 // To run the application

-// run npm intall to download node modules
+// run npm install to download node modules

 // run the command npm run dev in your terminal